-Sometime in early August, 1862, Dickinson wrote her fifth letter to Thomas Wentworth Higginson and enclosed two poems, “I cannot dance upon my toes” (F381A, J326) and “Before I got my Eye put out” (F336A, J327).
-It is a long letter covering themes such as self-governance, waywardness, “Orthography,” seclusion, her dog Carlo, fraud and literary imitation, and ends with an offer to share with Higginson one of the three portraits of Elizabeth Barrett Browning friends have sent her.
-Apparently, every self-respecting friend of Emily must have a portrait of this extraordinary writer, who died in June 1861 – or is this offer meant as a substitute for the portrait of Dickinson Higginson requested in his last letter, which she said she did not have?
+Sometime in early August of 1862, Dickinson wrote her fifth letter to Thomas Wentworth Higginson and enclosed two poems, “I cannot dance upon my toes” (F381A, J326) and “Before I got my Eye put out” (F336A, J327).
+It is a long letter covering themes such as self-governance, waywardness, “Orthography,” seclusion, her dog Carlo, fraud and literary imitation, and ends with an offer to share with Higginson one of the three portraits of Elizabeth Barrett Browning friends have sent Dickinson.
+Apparently, every self-respecting friend of Emily must have a portrait of this extraordinary writer, who died in June 1861 — or is this offer meant as a substitute for the portrait of Dickinson that Higginson requested in his last letter, which she said she did not have?

 “Pure Christianity Never Was, and Never Can Be, the National Religion of Any Country upon Earth”

 “The great event of the week is the call by the president for 300,000 militia from the states for nine months’ service.
 We have recovered from the failure of the second ‘forward-to-Richmond’ movement much quicker than the first, and the third movement is now in progress.
 The president has announced that Gen. Hallock has undivided control of the operations of the war.”

 “Our British cousins evidently think we do.
 The revelations made in the latest debates in the British parliament as to the defense of Canada are curious and instructive.
 The idea that the United States’ desire to absorb the Canadas and other British American provinces, and will ultimately do so, manifestly accounts for much of the hostile feeling towards this country, and especially for the strong wish to see the Union broken under and our power thus crippled for generations to come.”